-The Ancient Greece concepts for Heaven and Hell are of course different in many ways than those propounded by Christianity, but in other aspects they closely mirror the horror and the ecstasies of these places that we associate them with today.
+The Ancient Greece concepts for Heaven and Hell are of course different in many ways from those propounded by Christianity, but in other aspects they closely mirror the horror and the ecstasies of these places that we associate them with today.

-Like the Christian concept of Hell, the Greek underworld had a ruler who was closely associated with its domain, the eponymous god Hades.
+Like the Christian concept of Hell, the Greek underworld had a ruler who was closely associated with its domain, the eponymous god, Hades.

 But strangely, the Greek concept of Heaven did not have a god or goddess who personified its rarefied realms; the ruler of Elysium varies from author to author in Greek history.
-Pindar and Hesiod name Cronus as the ruler, while the poet Homer in his Odyssey describes fair-haired Rhadamanthus as the one who dwelt there.
+Pindar and Hesiod name Cronus as the ruler while the poet Homer in his Odyssey describes fair-haired Rhadamanthus as the one who dwelt there.

 Elysium, or the Elysian Fields (Ancient Greek: Ἠλύσιον πεδίον, Ēlýsion pedíon) is a conception of the afterlife that developed over time and was a tenet of some Greek religious and philosophical sects and cults.

 It was initially separated from the Greek underworld and realm of Hades, and only mortals related to the gods and other heroes could be admitted here.

 Later, in a version that was more closely akin to the later beliefs of Christianity, the conception of who could enter the heavenly realm was expanded to include those chosen by the gods, as well as the righteous and those who were heroic.

 They would remain luxuriating in the Elysian Fields after death to live a blessed and happy life and indulge in whatever employment they had enjoyed while they were living, according to the belief system of Ancient Greece.